-The idea to write a book based on the Great Siege of 1565 blossomed during a summer vacation to Malta twenty years ago.
+The idea to write a book based on the Great Siege of 1565 blossomed during a summer vacation to Malta over twenty years ago.

-Initially, I set out to write a single novel chronicling the Siege, but upon digging into the research, I realized the rich, layered history was too much for one book.
+Initially, I set out to write a single novel chronicling the Siege but, upon digging into the research, I realized the rich, layered history was too much for one book.

 Also, I’d have ended up with more pages than the Bible—not to mention, no willing publisher.